glotchalotch/Funkin-duet/README.md

 # Friday Night Funkin

 This is the repository for Friday Night Funkin' Duet, a mod for FNF that's built on TOP of FNF Modding Plus.

-It lets you add multiple companions next to Boyfriend can sing along with him.
+It lets you add multiple companions next to Boyfriend so they can sing along with him.

 I made this for one specific thing I'm doing, but I thought other people might like to use it as well.

-Check out FNF Modding Plus: https://github.com/TheDrawingCoder-Gamer/Funkin Play the original game: https://github.com/ninjamuffin99/Funkin
+Check out FNF Modding Plus: https://github.com/TheDrawingCoder-Gamer/Funkin

+Play the original game: https://github.com/ninjamuffin99/Funkin
 ## Credits / shoutouts